Oscar

 There are several ways to move files between your machine and Oscar.
 Which method you choose will depend on how much data you need to move and your personal preference for each method.

-1. Globus online (best for large transfers)
+2. (best for large transfers)

 1. SMB

 You can drag and drop files from your machine to the Oscar filesystem via SMB.
 This is an easy method for a small number of files.
-Please refer to this page for mounting filesystem via SMB.
+Please refer to this for mounting filesystem via SMB.

 2. Command line